-- 2. Update and improve the Kenai East End Park disc golf tee pads, as well as update signage and disc golf course maps for each hole.
-This supports Goal 6 of the City of Kenai Comprehensive Plan. - 3.
-Access the Multi-Purpose Facility Compressor System.
+- 2. Access the Multi-Purpose Facility Compressor System.
 The current System runs on a refrigerant that is no longer produced or imported into the United States.
 The current system at the MPF needs to be assessed to see what alternatives are possible to continue to operate this building.
-This supports Goal 4 and Goal 6 of the City of Kenai Comprehensive Plan. - 4.
+This supports Goal 4 and Goal 6 of the City of Kenai Comprehensive Plan. - 3.
 Redesign and remap trails, including multi-use walking trails and Kenai Ski Trails.
 Make these maps available at trailheads and via QR codes throughout the City.
-This supports Goal 4 and Goal 6 of the City of Kenai Comprehensive Plan. - 5.
+This supports Goal 4 and Goal 6 of the City of Kenai Comprehensive Plan. - 4.
 Beetle-killed Tree Removal & Reforestation: The department will need to continue tracking and evaluating the impact of beetle-killed trees on City lands and assist in implementing cost-effective measures for eliminating hazards and unsightliness.
 This supports Goal 7 and Goal 8 of the City of Kenai Comprehensive Plan.